+"Board of Visitors" or "Board" means the Rector and Board of Visitors of the University of Virginia.
 "College" means that part of the University operated as the University of Virginia's College at Wise, also known as (State Agency 246).

-"Covered Institution" means a public institution of higher education of the Commonwealth of Virginia that has entered into a Management Agreement with the Commonwealth to be governed by Subchapter 3 of the Act.
+"Covered Institution" means, on or after the Effective Date of its initial Management Agreement with the Commonwealth of Virginia, a public institution of higher education of the Commonwealth that has entered into a Management Agreement with the Commonwealth to be governed by the provisions of Subchapter 3 of the Act.